Swong87/liri-node-app/README.md

-# liri-node-app
+# Liri Bot App

-Liri Bot  App
+LIRI is an app that will find movie information, music information, and Twitter tweets.